-We offer customized tours for groups of 10 or more people of the Chicago area's most famous Frank Lloyd Wright sites: his first Home and Studio in Oak Park; the Oak Park Historic District; the Frederick C. Robie House in the Hyde Park neighborhood in Chicago; The Rookery Light Court in downtown Chicago; the Emil Bach House in the Rogers Park neighborhood in Chicago.
+Let our group tours department assist you in planning an itinerary for your group of 10 or more.
+With multiple tours to choose from we can help you plan for an hour, a half day, or all day based on your schedule, your budget, and the size of your group.
+We offer tours of the Chicago area’s most famous Frank Lloyd Wright sites: his first Home and Studio in Oak Park; the Frank Lloyd Wright Historic District in Oak Park; the Frederick C. Robie House in the Hyde Park neighborhood in Chicago; The Rookery Light Court in downtown Chicago; the Emil Bach House in the Rogers Park neighborhood in Chicago.
+Ask about Wright excursion options in the Chicago region.

 Tours of the Frank Lloyd Wright Home and Studio in Oak Park